...

 Securities lending:

-If a broker engages in securities lending, he can temporarily lend your securities to third parties via a right of use and thus generate additional income.
+If a broker engages in securities lending, it can temporarily lend your securities to third parties via a right of use and thus generate additional income.

-Securities lending is mostly found with the very cheap online brokers, because they also have to earn money somewhere.
+Securities lending is usually found as a voluntary option with the very favourable online brokers, because they also have to earn money somewhere.

 Investment Rageber Switzerland PDF investing beginner tips book ebook switzerland finances beginner